bketelsen/getfleek.dev/src/pages/docs/bling.md

 Fleek's `bling` level lets you choose how much sparkle gets added to your $HOME.
 Levels are additive, so if you choose `low` you'll get all the `none` and `low` bling, and if you choose `high` you'll get all the `none`, `low`, `default`, and `high` bling.

+Fleek installs packages in two different ways.

+`Packages` are installed as-is.
+You ask for `neovim`, you get `neovim`.

+`Panaged Packages` also include some configuration.
+You ask for `exa`, you get `exa` with shell aliases already configured for you.

 ---

 ## Levels